wsydney76/craft4-ddev-starter/README.md

 # Craft 4 Starter

-Multilingual Craft CMS starter for use with (or without) DDEV with a simple config and opinionated templating conventions, can be useful as a starting point.
+The Multilingual Craft CMS Starter is designed to function with or without DDEV.
+It features a simplified configuration and employs distinct templating conventions.
+It's useful as a basis for numerous tasks.

-This is initially the result of a girls-only internship project, and we thank Aylin and Mel for bringing it to life and making it a success.
+The development of this starter kit started during an all-female internship project.
+Credit goes to Aylin and Mel who have significantly contributed to its creation and successful completion.

-Still beta quality, but feature complete, tried to make it suit for
+While still in its beta phase, the CMS starter is already feature complete.
+It's been developed with various applications in mind:

-* quick demos for potential customers
+* Quick demos for potential clients
-* hobby or semi-professional projects
+* Hobby or semi-professional projects
-* developer training
+* Developer training
-* prototyping new stuff
+* Prototyping
-* playground for internships and student theses
+* Internships and student theses
-* basis for ongoing PoCs, that try to split existing functionality into a series of plugins.
+* Basis for ongoing PoCs aiming to modularize existing functionality into plugins.

 ## Versions